Michael-F-Ellis/htmltree/README.md

 ```

 ### Looping
-Python loops simplify the creation of many similar elements.
+Use loops to simplify the creation of many similar elements.
 ```
 for id in ('one', 'two', 'three'):
      content = "Help!
 I'm trapped in div {}.".format(id)